What is the Process for Becoming a Master Plumber? Does This Vary by the State You Reside In?

 - Communication and listening skills – As a master plumber, you will often need to talk to your clients to understand their problems.
 Additionally, good communication with team members is important.

 - Coordination – Sometimes, master plumbers need to work together to solve certain problems.
-Having good coordination skills will help you perform well when working with others or working in confined spaces and need to use several tools.
+Good coordination skills will help you perform well when working with others or in confined spaces and need to use several tools.

 - Problem-solving – The main task involved with master plumbing is solving problems.
 Sometimes, you will be faced with challenges you have never dealt with.
 This is where your problem-solving skills will come in.